Public Administration · Aguadilla, PR

 What the Data Says About DCR

-The federal enforcement record for DCR in AGUADILLA, PR includes 11 OSHA inspections and 34 violations, translating to 3.09 violations per inspection.
+The federal enforcement record for DCR in Aguadilla, PR includes 11 OSHA inspections and 34 violations, translating to 3.09 violations per inspection.
 Of those violations, 12 (35.3%) were classified as serious, 0 (0.0%) as willful, and 1 (2.9%) as repeat.
 Serious violations denote hazards likely to cause death or serious physical harm; willful and repeat categories indicate intentional disregard or recurrence of previously cited hazards.

 OSHA Inspection History